 Although no handheld cell phone laws have been implemented for Georgia motorists, those younger than 18 are prohibited from all cell phone use while driving.

 Additionally, Georgia prohibits all motorists from texting while driving.

 Violation of this law will result in a fine of $150.00 and one point against your Driver’s License.

 Please know that under these laws, officers have the ability to pull you over and simply issue a citation just because they observe you engaging in the act (texting and driving).

 Thus, you do not have to be caught speeding, running a stop sign, or failing to signal.

 It is important that when you are behind the wheel, driving is your primary focus.

 It would be a tragedy to lose your life over a mere “lol” or your need to hear a different song.

-If you find yourself in need of representation, please do not hesitate to contact a motorcycle accident attorney at Angell Law Firm!
+If you find yourself in need of representation, please do not hesitate to contact a personal injury attorney in Atlanta at Angell Law Firm!

 We are experienced in the area of traffic law and our firm is comprised of motorcycle accident attorneys who will look out for your best interest.